duarteocarmo/duarteocarmo.github.io/_posts/2020-03-25-working-from-home.markdown

 ---
 layout: post
-title: "How to work form home"
+title: "How to work from home"
 categories: misc
 ---